Ontotext-AD/ontotext-yasgui/ontotext-yasgui-web-component/docs/developers-guide.md

 Services are just plain javascript classes.

-There is a service factory which get care of service creation.
+There is a service factory which is responsible for service creation.
-This factory have to be used everywhere a service is needed.
+The factory must be used everywhere a service is needed.
-Construction of an instance with "new" operator will brooke the Singleton of the service and can produce unexpected behaviour of "ontotext-yasgui-web-component" components.

 Example of a Service